TheCloudEngineeringGuy/Updated_TeamsClearCache/README.md

 # Updated_TeamsClearCache
-This script is will help with simple user related issues due to cache.
+This script is will help with simple user related issues and bugs due to cache.

 I created this script for end users in mind.
 The vision is to have a Teams Repair icon sit on the user's desktop.
 When issues or small bugs arrise, the teams repair script will perform the basics